Red Tornado: Blackest Night and Brightest Day

 After the miniseries, Red Tornado is again destroyed in a battle with Black Lantern versions of deceased JLA members Vibe and Steel.
 When Blackest Night ends, the JLA reorganizes.
 Former Titan Cyborg is among the new members of the League, setting out to rebuild Red Tornado and claiming to be able to make him indestructible.
-With his new body under construction, Red Tornado's severed (but sentient) head is left behind by Cyborg when the team leaves the JLA Watchtower to face down a group of villains on Blackhawk Island.
-While waiting in Cyborg's workshop, Red Tornado sees Green Arrow's battle with Doctor Impossible and saves the archer's life when he attacks Impossible and his cohorts with his unfinished body.
+With his new body under construction, Red Tornado's severed (but sentient) head is left behind by Cyborg when the team leaves the Watchtower to face down a group of villains on Blackhawk Island.
+Despite his body being unfinished, Red Tornado rescues Green Arrow from Doctor Impossible.

 Cyborg takes a leave of absence from the JLA to finish John's new body.
-With the repairs completed (thanks to self-replicating nanites), he invites Kathy to the S.T.A.R.
-Labs facility to rejoin her husband.
+With the repairs completed (thanks to self-replicating nanites), he invites Kathy to S.T.A.R.
+Labs to rejoin her husband.
 Red Tornado attacks Cyborg, begging his friend to kill him before he hurts someone.
 Unknown to Cyborg or Red Tornado, his insanity is the result of Alan Scott's Starheart power which can give metahumans magical or elemental abilities.
 Cyborg frees Red Tornado with his matrix.
-Red Tornado accompanies the JLA on its mission to Hell, where he helps Superman defeat Minos.
+Red Tornado accompanies the JLA in a mission to Hell, where he helps Superman defeat Minos.